The Effects of Salt and Condiments1

 When too little salt is added to food, it is easy to remedy this deficiency by merely sprinkling some on.
 When too much salt has been added in preparation, it is impossible to remove without specialized equipment.
 We do not like to waste food, and if it is over-salted to our taste, we tend to eat it anyway.
 Therefore, people consume more salt than they would select to consume.
 Thus we become used to the taste of salt in our food.
 When food without salt is eaten, it has an unfamiliar taste.
 Habit makes it difficult for us to experiment with using less salt than we are used to.

-How to Cut Out Salt
+How to Decrease Salt Consumption

 It is very important to reduce dietary salt gradually.
 Prepare foods without adding any salt or using any ingredients containing added salt.
 Eat a few bites, chewing as long as possible.
 You may find that the taste is alien, but that is how any change initially feels.
 Soon, you will begin to taste the true flavor of the food.
 Then, after you have given the food a bit of a chance, add salt.
 Over time, reduce the amount of salt to a minute sprinkle.
 You will be surprised at how little salt it will now take to satisfy you.